Seth Thomas history at ClockHistory.com

 Many Seth Thomas clocks from 1881 to 1918 have a date code stamped in ink on the case back or bottom.
 Usually, the year is done in reverse, followed by a letter A–L representing the month.
 For example, April 1897 would appear as 7981 D.

 In 1930 a holding company named General Time Instruments Corporation was formed to unite Seth Thomas Clock Company with Western Clock Company.
-In 1968, General Time was bought by Talley Industries, and in 1979 the headquarters was moved to Norcross, GA.

 In June 2001 General Time announced that it was closing its entire operation.
 The Colibri Group acquired Seth Thomas.
 The NAWCC (the National Association of Watch and Clock collectors) purchased from Seth Thomas their collection of historical records, drawings, photographs, advertisements and documents.